River Frome, Stroud: Water power

 When the Domesday Book was compiled in 1086, the manor of Bisley, which included the villages of Chalford and Stroud, had five mills.
 Three mills were recorded in Chalford in 1170, all belonging to the manor of Minchinhampton, with more further down river in Stroud.
 Some had become fulling mills by 1360, and although there were several small mills that were only ever used for corn milling, there were 24 sites where cloth production is known to have occurred within the manor.
 By 1831, the movement from agriculture to cloth production in Bisley was considerable, with 277 families obtaining their income from agriculture, and 677 from trade.
 Between 1750 and 1820, there were 39 cloth mills at Stroud and above, with another 16 downstream of Stroud.
 Several of the Frome's tributaries were also involved in cloth milling, with seven sites on the Toadsmoor Brook, eleven on Slad Brook, 25 on the Painswick Stream, three on Ruscombe Brook and 30 on Nailswick Stream.

 The operation of so many mills on a relatively short river required significant engineering skill, both in the design of the channels and of the waterwheels, to gain the maximum amount of power at each site.
-Upsteam mills had smaller amounts of water to play with, but the advantage that the water was available from early in the morning.
+Upstream mills had smaller amounts of water to play with, but the advantage that the water was available from early in the morning.
 Those further downstream had a greater volume of water, but it often did not start to flow until midday, after it had been released by the mills further upstream.
 The cloth industry was badly affected by a series of depressions from the early 19th century.
 In 1826, there were 2,026 people unemployed in the Chalford area, out of a population of under 6,000.
 Aid was received from the London committee for the relief of manufacturing districts.
 They were further affected in the 1830s, when the East India Company ceased trading, and a lucrative market in 'stripe' cloth with China consequently disappeared.
 Some people emigrated, to New South Wales in Australia, to Yorkshire and to Shrewsbury, but few of the cloth mills in Chalford survived, and they turned to the manufacture of silk and walking sticks instead.